 Update 2: LaVaughn has pointed out in the comments that Ray has in fact used ideas about “polarity” in the past, and reminded me that this was even alluded to in the “Letters of Support” sent to the judge in Ray’s trial.
 Ray follower, Wendy Benkowski had this to say:

 Potential customers should note this.
 If Ray causes your death, it will be considered a “sacrifice”, according to his teachings.
-My apologies to the bereaved for posting that again, should they happen to read that again here.
+My apologies to the bereaved for posting that again, should they happen to read it again here.

 Posted by Yakaru